karthikeyanrajan/githubactions/README.md

 # githubactions

 .
-Test the repo for the GITHUB ACTION VIA OIDC provider
+Test the repo for the GITHUB ACTION VIA OIDC providers